 The Libraries support AAP's Intensive Educational Development program each summer through a series of library instruction workshops, which are designed to teach critical thinking skills, online search techniques, and introduce library resources to students.

 The Libraries support all sections of EDCP.
-User Education Services in McKeldin Library provides library instruction primarily for EDCP 108G (for transfer students) and EDCP 108R (for returning students).
+Teaching & Learning Services in McKeldin Library provides library instruction primarily for EDCP 108G (for transfer students) and EDCP 108R (for returning students).
 Karen Patterson, librarian liaison to the College of Education, teaches all EDCP 200-700 level courses.

 Library Day introduces first-year students to research resources and search skills so that they may effectively find credible information for their ENGL 101 papers.
 All Library Day sessions take place in a McKeldin Library instruction lab and are taught by librarians or by specially trained graduate students.